Putting the_content() into a PHP Variable

 In case you need to do any manipulation or calculation of the content before outputting it.
 Admittedly, it’s probably not a very common need.

-For example, on a recent redesign of one of my sites Quotes on Design, I wanted to count the number of words in a quote so I could set the font-size based on that.
+For example, on a recent redesign of my site Quotes on Design, I wanted to count the number of words in a quote so I could set the font-size based on that.

 $numWords = sizeof(explode(" ", $content));